 We may receive compensation when you click on links to products from our partners.

-Our second article in the CareerAlley series “5 Steps to a Great Internship” (don’t forget to take a look at the first article, “5 Steps to a Great Internship – Overview“), focuses on identifying your goals.
-These are not your “life goals” (although they could be”), but are your goals for your internship.
-These will help you define what you would like to get out of your internship so that you get the most value for your time spent.
+This article in the CareerAlley Internship series focuses on identifying your goals.
+These are not your “life goals” (although they could be”) but are your goals for your internship.
+Defining these will help you understand what you would like to get out of your internship so that you get the most value for your time spent.

 - Self-Assessment – Take a hard look at yourself and make a list of your strengths and how you might leverage those strengths in your career.